CodestamTechnologies/jira/CODE_OF_CONDUCT.md

-# Code of Conduct - Jira Clone
+# Code of Conduct - Codestam Jira

 ## Our Pledge